Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Conclusion and Limitations

-We proposed \texttt{DSpodFL}, an FL framework that generalizes the notion of sporadicity to fully decentralized scenarios.
-By considering (i) sporadic gradient computations and (ii) sporadic client-to-client communications simultaneously, our approach tackles the challenges in heterogeneous resource settings and subsumes well-known decentralized optimization algorithms.
-We analyzed the convergence behavior of \texttt{DSpodFL}, and characterized the relationship between the optimality gap and key parameters, including the sporadicity terms.
-Through experiments, we demonstrated the advantage of \texttt{DSpodFL} compared to various DFL baselines.
+We proposed \texttt{DSpodFL}, a DFL algorithmic framework that generalizes the notion of sporadicity to fully decentralized scenarios.
+By considering (i) sporadic gradient computations and (ii) sporadic client-to-client communications simultaneously, our approach tackles the challenges in heterogeneous and time-varying resource settings and subsumes well-known decentralized optimization algorithms.
+We analyzed the convergence behavior of \texttt{DSpodFL}, and showed how our results recover existing DGD-like algorithms under special cases of sporadicity.
+Through experiments, we demonstrated the advantage of \texttt{DSpodFL} compared to DFL baselines.
+Future work could consider further validating \texttt{DSpodFL} on larger datasets and more expansive set of tasks beyond image classification.